 lgammon@uvic.ca

-I acknowledge with respect the Lekwungen peoples on whose traditional territory this project stands and the Songhees, Esquimalt and WSÁNEĆ peoples whose historical relationships with the land continue to this day.
+I also wish to acknowledge with respect the Lekwungen peoples on whose traditional territory this project stands and the Songhees, Esquimalt and WSÁNEĆ peoples whose historical relationships with the land continue to this day.